L13/vscode-diff/README.md

 ![L13 Diff](images/preview.png)

-## What's new in L13 Diff 0.20.0
+## What's new in L13 Diff 0.21.0

-- Added options to search widget to filter files and/or folders.
-- Added confirm dialog for coping files.
-- Added confirm dialog for deleting favorites.
-- Added scaling for icons on mouse down like Visual Studio Code.
+- Added support for new extension [L13 Projects](https://marketplace.visualstudio.com/items?itemName=L13RARY.l13-projects)
-- Closing search widget doesn't clear the input field anymore.
+- Click on swap button also changes the list view if paths are equal.

 ## Features